radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

-# Smart Contracts Exercise 04: Unbreakable Vault -- Solution
+# Smart Contracts Exercise 04: Unbreakable Vault — Solution

-The solved exercise 4 can be found in this [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/04-Unbreakable-Vault/solution/solution-code?ref_type=heads).
+The solved exercise 4 can be found in this [GitHub repository](https://github.com/radovluk/Smart-Contract-Exercise/tree/main/04-Unbreakable-Vault/solution/solution-code).

 ## Vault01: A Password Password

 To breach `Vault01`, you need to call the `breachVault` function in `test/Vault01.js` with the correct password.
 The password is the `keccak256` hash of the string `"password"`.
 Use `ethers.id("password")` to compute the hash and pass it to the function to successfully breach the vault.
-See [id docs](https://docs.ethers.org/v6/api/hashing/#id) for more.
+See [id docs](https://docs.ethers.org/v6/api/hashing/#id) for more information.

 ```javascript
 // Hash the "password" string using Keccak256